pmrster/spotify_insight_python/README.md

 ### To be develop
-- get all song from user playlist ( to analysxe their behavior)
+- get all song from user playlist ( to analyse their behavior)
 - get all playlists